Thomas Edison Diamond Disc Phonograph Value Guide

 How to Identify Thomas Edison Diamond Disc Phonograph?

-• Verify the presence of the permanent conical diamond stylus, which was designed to never need replacement.
+• Look for the permanent conical diamond stylus, which was designed to play thick, vertically-cut Diamond Discs without needing replacement.

 History of Thomas Edison Diamond Disc Phonograph